Louisville vs. Syracuse NCAA Football Odds, Plays and Insights | November 13, 2021

 - Syracuse's games this year have hit the over four times in nine opportunities (44.4%).

-- Syracuse is 5-0 against the spread and 3-2 overall when the team scores more than 27.4 points.
+- When Syracuse records more than 27.4 points, it is 5-0 against the spread and 3-2 overall.

-- In games that Syracuse amasses over 407.6 yards, the team is 3-0 against the spread and 2-1 overall.
+- In games that Syracuse churns out more than 407.6 yards, the team is 3-0 against the spread and 2-1 overall.

-- This season the Orange have nine turnovers, three fewer than the Cardinals have takeaways (12).
+- The Orange have turned the ball over nine times, three fewer times than the Cardinals have forced turnovers (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.